rgglez/gofiber-zitadel-middleware/README.md

 A test is included.
 To run the test you must:

-1. Setup a working Zitadel instance, either self-hosted of as SaaS.
+1. Setup a working Zitadel instance, either self-hosted or SaaS.
 You will need the URL of this instance, as the **Provider URL**.
 1. Setup a Zitadel application in your instance.
 You will need the [**Client ID**](https://zitadel.com/docs/guides/manage/console/applications#application-settings) of this application.
 1. Create a human user and write down the user's **name**.
 You will need it for the assertion of the claims.
 1. Optionally, create an application which will be using the Zitadel provider for authentication.
 You can use [this](https://github.com/rvs1257/svelte-zitadel-pkce) Svelte application as the basis.
 You will need to login into a real or sample application in order to get the **```id_token```** field from the JSON returned by the ```/token``` endpoint.